Reviewed Date: 12/19/2022

-Employers who offer of maintain at least one covered account must develop and implement a written attached Identity Theft Program that is designed to detect, prevent and mitigate identity theft.
+Employers who maintain at least one covered account must develop and implement a written Identity Theft Program that is designed to detect, prevent and mitigate identity theft.
 The program should identify relevant red flags (risk factors and sources of red flags), address the detection of red flags, prevent and mitigate identity theft, be updated and indicate the methods for administering the program.

 Following is a section-by-section breakdown of the model policy.

 Section one of the policy states broadly that only a concerted effort of every affected employee can mount an effective defense against the threat of identity theft.

 Section two lays out the intent of the policy, which is to define sensitive information, describe the relevant security of data, and to protect this data, thus placing the municipality in compliance with federal law.

 Section three speaks to coverage, stating that all employees, contractors, consultants, temporary workers, and other workers at the municipality are covered.

 The general policy is provided in section four.
 First, sensitive information is defined, and examples are provided.
 Generally, any personally identifying financial or medical information is deemed sensitive under the rules and thus subject to protections.
 Whether in hard copy or electronic form, sensitive information must be protected by the reasonable, common sense measures provided.

 Section five provides detailed definitions of covered accounts and red flags.

 The federal rules define a covered account as an “account that a financial institution or creditor offers or maintains, primarily for personal, family, or household purposes, that involves or is designed to permit multiple payments or transactions, such as a credit card account, mortgage loan, automobile loan, margin account, cell phone account, utility account, checking account, or savings account.”